wyne-ybanez/personal-portfolio-master/README.md

 - Image for About Me Section is original
 - Images for projects section obtained from [Hubspot's Blog](https://blog.hubspot.com/marketing/best-website-designs-list)
 - Timeline Ending image obtained from [Daily tuition](https://github.com/akashyap2013/PortFolio_Website)

+### Future Implementations

+- I would like to style further media queries for the website
+- I would like to update the projects.html with real projects
+- I would like to update the content to show real work experience
+- I would like to add a download cv button in the options menu or the footer

 ### Acknowledgements